verreld7/bblog/content/posts/2024/gsoc-final-report.md

 * Extending the tropical polynomial semiring to Laurent polynomial iring

 ## Afterword
 Creating new classes and implementing the complex algorithms for various methods was quite challenging.
-However, the satisfaction of seeing the expected results and the intricate, fascinating graphs made the effort worthwhile.
+However, the satisfaction of seeing the expected results and the fascinating graphs made the effort worthwhile.

 I would like to express my deepest gratitude to my mentor, Travis Scrimshaw for helpful meetings and email exchanges.
 His support and guidance were important during my time on the project.
 I'm also thankful to Google for organizing this incredible event.
 Moving forward, I hope to continue contributing to SageMath.
 Until next time!

+## References

+1. Diane Maclagan and Bernd Sturmfels, *Introduction to Tropical Geometry*, American Mathematical Society, 2015.
+2. Erwan Brugalle and Kristin Shaw, *A bit of tropical geometry*, The American Mathematical Monthly, 121(7): 563-589, 2014.
+3. Ivana Filipan, *An Invitation to Combinatorial Tropical Geometry*, Conference: 1st Croatian Combinatorial Days, 2017.